-24. Ho w connected do you feel towards the School of Marine Sciences?

-0 Very connected

-0 Connected

-0 Neutral

-0 Unconnected

-0 Very unconnected

-ow often in your professional life do you interact with UMaine or SMS alumni (in rson, or by phone, e-mail or social networks)?
+25. How often in your professional life do you interact with UMaine or SMS alumni (in person, or by phone, e-mail or social networks)?

-0 Never
+- O Never

-0 Rarely
+- O Rarely

-0 Sometimes
+- O Sometimes

-0 Often
+- O Often

-0 Very often
+- O Very often

-hat role(s) do you think SMS alumni could play in shaping the education of current idents?
+26. What role(s) do you think SMS alumni could play in shaping the education of current students?
 Mark all that apply.

-0 Seminars by alumni

-0 Provide internship opportunities (paid or unpaid) to students

-0 Provide networking opportunities to students

-0 Mentor students in career pathways (e.g. practice phone interviews, edit resumes)

-0 Contribute financially to a SMS scholarship to offset costs to students with unpaid internships

-0 Other (please specify):
+- Seminars by alumni - O Provide internship opportunities (paid or unpaid) to students - Provide networking opportunities to students - O Mentor students in career pathways (e.g. practice phone interviews, edit resumes) - Contribute financially to a SMS scholarship to offset costs to students with unpaid internships - Other (please specify): \\\\\

-Mo hat role(s) can YOU play in shaping the education of current and future students? ark all that apply.
-Please e-mail William_Ellis@umit.maine.edu if you would like to get volved.
-0 Present a seminar to our students, faculty and staff on your work/research 0 Provide a paid internship to a student 0 Provide an unpaid internship to a student 0 Provide networking opportunities to students 0 Mentor students in career pathways (e.g. practice phone interviews, edit resumes) 0 Contribute financially to a SMS scholarship to offset costs to students with unpaid internships 0 Other (please specify): 28.
-Sir Other (please specify):
+- 27. What role(s) can YOU play in shaping the education of current and future students?
+Mark all that apply.
+Please e-mail William\Ellis@umit.maine.edu if you would like to get involved. - Present a seminar to our students, faculty and staff on your work/research - Provide a paid internship to a student - O Provide an unpaid internship to a student - Provide networking opportunities to students - Mentor students in career pathways (e.g. practice phone interviews, edit resumes) - Contribute financially to a SMS scholarship to offset costs to students with unpaid internships - Other (please specify): \\\\\ - 28.
+Since graduating from UMaine, what do you especially value about your undergraduate experience?